 Figure captions

-Fig. 1. (in colours) Illustration of the concepts of spatial (A, B) and temporal (C, D) features used in this review.
-Even though they are named in the same way, spatio-temporal grains, extent and, lags are different according to whether one is referring to the analysis conducted (i.e. above the dotted grey line: A, C) or to the study design (i.e. below the dotted grey line: B, D).
+Fig. 1. (in colours) Illustration of spatial (A, B) and temporal (C, D) features used in this review.
+Spatial and temporal grain, extent, and lag are defined as averages over multiple areas or distances.
+For example, temporal distance between samples can vary (D), but there is only one lag, i.e. the average temporal distance among samples.
+Grain, extent, and lag also differ according to whether one refers to an analysis conducted (A, C) or to a study design (B, D).

 Fig. 2.
 Maximum temporal extents ranked by duration (A), and geographic extents (B, C) of 24 studies that we reviewed.
 In (A), as each reference assesses temporal trends with spatial replicates, some trends can be shorter than the maximum displayed.
 In (B) and (C), birds indicate countries where the studies were conducted.
 Worldwide studies (i.e. Dornelas et al., 2014; Blowes et al., 2019; Jarzyna and Jetz 2018) are not represented.